 Explain in writing what you can do and invite him to return if he isn’t able to get that timetable met.
 Due diligence is always necessary in this case.

-In competitive industries, profitable sales only result when you build long-term relationships that escalate in value.
+In competitive industries, profitable sales only result when you build long-term relationships that escalate in value which, in turn, stems from effective sales pipeline management.
 Creating unfavourable transactions to convert deals takes time away from better long-term opportunities.
 If you detect a relentlessly price-focused buyer or one who is unwilling to make a commitment, walking away preserves valuable time and resources.
 Walking away when the solution doesn’t fit is the right move.
 Above all, never feel bad about walking away from a sale.
 If your gut tells you it is the right thing to do, it probably is.